acpascal/wildonthefarm/content/pages/index.md

     colors: bg-neutralAlt-fg-dark
     type: GenericSection
 seo:
-  metaTitle: Wild On The Farm - Boquete Cloud Forest Lodge
+  metaTitle: Wild On The Farm
   metaDescription: This demo site is built with Netlify Create.
   socialImage: /images/main-hero.jpg
   type: Seo